 Once you successfully complete the ASVAB, you’ll be eligible to apply and complete your application through a local recruitment station.

 You’ll be assessed for your moral and physical standards as set by federal law, the Space Force and Department of Defense.
-During the process, you’ll be assigned a job counselor to take you through your career options based on your scores and qualifications.
+During the process, you’ll be assigned a job counselor to take you through your career options (most of which work with our ground stations) based on your scores and qualifications.

 After passing the necessary requirements, you’ll be placed in the Delayed Entry Program (DEP), where you wait to be selected and entered into Basic Military Training.
 It’s best to work on physical conditioning to prepare.

 There are three paths to become a U.S. Space Force Officer, each with basic qualifications to apply and tests to complete.